bbartling/ot-lan-rest-server/README.md

 http://192.168.0.102:8000/docs

-## Optional TLS support for the Fast API web app for added security to ecprypte http traffic only, not BACnet...
+## Optional TLS support
+To ecprypte http web app TCP traffic only, not BACnet which runs on UDP...
 Generate certs with running the bash script inside the `scripts` directory.
 Step through the Q/A process for generating the self signed certs about inputing country code, organization, and contact info.

 ```bash
 $ ./scripts/generate_certs.sh